AwesomeJames2120/Sims-4---Jamie-edition/README.md

 Any mod marked with a !before it is a mod that you will need to install manually, as their constant updating + not being on the nexus or loverslab makes stuff very difficult to update.

-Grab the latest version from the following links:
+Grab the latest version from the following links and put them in their folders (marked with a !):

 https://basementalcc.com/adult_mods/basemental-drugs/

 https://basementalcc.com/adult_mods/basemental-gangs/

 https://basementalcc.com/mods/universal-venue-list/

+# Personal Taste

+These mods arent needed but

+https://sacrificialmods.com/downloads.html - these are very stupid and not for everyone, but they are fun - install what looks cool to !sacrificial mods

 # Running the game